p3k4/playground/log.md

 I've found loads of [Python-assignments online](https://oppgaver.kidsakoder.no/python), wirting [my name](https://github.com/p3k4/playground/blob/main/navn.py) was the very first one.
 Of course the r's are written in uppercase and wouldn't usually be correct.
 Oh well.
 What supriced me is that if you wanna make a circle, drawn clockwise - the circles radius has to be written as a nagetive number. like this; circle(-25).
 I'll continue doing those, and sometime later make progress in the playlist NTNU had.
 Seems they want us to make a "snake" game in one of their final videoes.
 Thing is, I don't wanna do that yet, before I get comfortable doing the most basic stuff.

+-- log Sat 22.
+23:00

+Next task was to write the first letter in my name as "double sized" with inner color fill.
+I decided to do my full name once again, just to practice even more - and also, it's ton of fun!
+Soo far I've made "Per Chris".
+Here's the [file](https://github.com/p3k4/playground/blob/main/navn_2.py), I'll upload the final and finished one tomorrow morning as a seperate file.
+Now, I wanna lay back and watch a movie before bed.